LMJumpCloud/JumpCloudCodeChallenge/README.md

     * My tests indicate that the timing shown in the `/stats` endpoint are correct, but I dev on a Windows machine.
     * Timings show up as a zero-average, which I believe to be caused by the windows system clock resolution, which is less than that of linux.
 It should appear correctly on a linux machine.

+## Further Development

+* Rate Limiting
+    * There is not currently any rate limiting protecting the service from being overwhelmed
+* Character Set restrictions
+    * The endpoint currently accepts any string data.
+Explicitly supporting character sets would be a nice addition.